-The provision for income tax in the current period led to an effective tax rate of 19%, compared to 18% in the prior period.
-Our effective tax rate primarily differs from the statutory tax rate due to the impacts of the dividends received deductions.
+The provision for income tax, expressed as a percentage of pre-tax adjusted earnings, resulted in an effective tax rate of 19% in both the current and prior periods.
+Our effective tax rate differs from the statutory tax rate primarily due to the impact of the dividends received deduction.